finos/legend-engine/docs/store/extensions/Relational/new-connector-tutorial.md

         }
     }
     ~~~

+    NOTE: You may need to change the initialization of mssqlserver container like below, if using Apple Silicon processor.

+    ~~~java
+    public MSSQLServerContainer mssqlserver = new MSSQLServerContainer(DockerImageName.parse("mcr.microsoft.com/azure-sql-edge")
+            .asCompatibleSubstituteFor("mcr.microsoft.com/mssql/server"))
+            .acceptLicense();
+    ~~~

     You can go through the above code to understand how we use the container provided by test-containers library to launch an instance of SqlServer, and
     then use a properties vault to store its user name / password, so that we can model the authentication strategy as part of connection specification.